Where does your energy dollar go? For every $1 spent on home energy, the typical family spends:

 - 10¢ for lighting, cooking, entertainment and other miscellaneous energy uses

-To find out how to save energy in all these areas of your home, click on one of the following topics:
+Find out how to save energy is all areas of your home with the tips below.

 Set your thermostat at 68°, or lower, for comfort and savings.

 - Use the lowest setting at which you feel comfortable.